jcworkport/ReactJS-landing-page/README.md

 ![Preview GIF](./react-landing-page.gif)

-## Follow these steps to run the app using powershell terminal inside visualCode:
+## Follow these steps to run the app using powershell terminal inside Visual Code Studio:

 Change to root folder:
 ### `cd landing-page`